 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Although there's something delicious about grilling your food outdoors over the charcoals, it's not always feasible to cook a meal outside.
-Whether it's because the weather is bad or you live in an apartment complex that doesn't even allow outdoor grills, indoor cooking is the only option for some folks.
-That's where indoor grills, such as the George Foreman Grill, comes in handy.
+Whether it's because the weather is bad or you live in an apartment complex that doesn't allow outdoor grills, indoor cooking is the only option for some folks.
+That's where indoor grills, such as the George Foreman Grill, come in handy.
 While it might not provide the same smoky flavor as charcoal-grilled food, it does allow a healthy, quick way to cook your meal.

 In a non-reactive bowl, whisk together lemon juice, 1 tablespoon olive oil, herbs, salt, and pepper.